ismailceylan/ast-generator/README.md

 // ^  <=  it's still here
 ```

-`AsciiByteStream` library starts counting from 0, and zero points to the first byte itself, not before it.
-The `beginning` constant encapsulates this information, making it portable by turning it into a symbol.

-Another important point is that the `match` sequence always returns the `failed` symbol if it doesn't match.
+The `match` sequence always returns the `failed` symbol if it doesn't match.
 If it matches, it always returns `true` for primitive strings, and if the target is one of the situation symbols like `newline`, `endline`, `beginning`, or `ending`, then it returns the matched symbol.
-Results will be placed in the scope of the component, and conditional modifiers like `if` or `as` will consume these results.
+The return value of the sequence will be placed in the scope of the component, and conditional modifiers like `if` or `as` will consume these results.
 It is important to know what you will be dealing with in the future.

 ### exact
 This sequence will match exactly the given target and skip them.
 It's a form of literal character matching, similar to what's known from regex.